korilium/Peccon.jl/docs/src/man/Theory.md

 ### Sharp ratio
 We can use the sharp ratio to see how well the return of the portfolio/asset compensates you for the risk that you take.
-The sharp ratio does however not take into account all risks involved and has the same limitations apply here as for the tool.
+The sharp ratio does however not take into account all risks involved and has the same limitations the MPT (see subsection limitations).

 ```math